ale-aparicio/big-3-store-ms4/README.md

 [View live website](https://big-3-store.herokuapp.com)

 The Big 3 Store is a website dedicated to the selling of products related to the 3 best selling shonen manga's of the 2000's.
-It is designed to be easily accesible from a range of devices, making it easy to navigate and browse through the different available products.
+It is designed to be easily accessible from a range of devices, making it easy to navigate and browse through the different available products.

 ![Display of the Website](media/README/big-3-mockup.jpg)
 ## Mission Statement ##